-As water flows slow late in the summer, rivers and lakes can become stagnant…and dangerous.
+As water flows slowly late in the summer, rivers, and lakes can become stagnant…and dangerous.
 Among other dangers, warm weather always brings a rise in the risk of encountering brain-eating amoeba most often found in hot, stagnant water.
-Avoid small bodies of water that’s not moving.
+Avoid small bodies of water that are not moving.

 Harmful Algal Blooms